andrastantos/brew/docs/cpu/vectors.rst

 This is the ugly part: we now have two internal state registers (VSTART and VEND) that needs to be maintained during context switches.
 RiscV simply delegates these to CSRs and throws its arms in the air.
 That's certainly a way to deal (or rather not to deal) with the problem.

+The problem is more complex though: upon entering SCHEDULER mode, we don't have any free registers.
+And normal load/store operations use VSTART/VEND.

+The solution (however ugly it is) is to provide a set of load/store operations that work on the *full* register and ignore the setting in VSTART/VEND.

+These operations are potentially also useful in spilling registers to the stack: in those cases too, we don't know/care about the size of the actual vectors the user operates on.
+For all we know, VSTART/VEND might not even apply to the register we're trying to free up to relieve register pressure.

+Another, maybe safer way of dealing with this is the PUSH/POP operations, though they can't be used during context switches: not only can't we take $sp up to date - or even assume that $sp is used as the stack pointer - but we can't assume that there's room in the stack.

 Loads, stores and memory alignment
 ----------------------------------